Foreign affairs

 This edition features:

-- Perspectives: ‘What a virus teaches us about China-US relations’ by Professor Tao Xie.
+- Perspectives: ‘People-to-people links: the lifeblood of the Australia-China relationship’ by Peter Osborne.
 Perspectives is UTS:ACRI's monthly commentary series, featuring a piece on a topical subject in the Australia-China relationship from an invited expert contributor.

 December